voschezang/coding-handbook/behaviour.md

 * (In technology) there are people who understand what they do not manage and people who manage what they don't understand.
   * In bureaucratic organizations, people are promoted until they are no longer [competent](https://en.wikipedia.org/wiki/Peter_principle) at their jobs.
   * Threatened leaders are incentivized to [promote incompetence](https://en.wikipedia.org/wiki/Negative_selection_(politics)) and [get rid of competitors](https://en.wikipedia.org/wiki/Tall_poppy_syndrome).

 * Regulation and bureaucracy incentivize [gamesmanship](https://en.wikipedia.org/wiki/Gamesmanship) over sportsmanship.

 * Bureaucratic organizations don't accept [sunk costs](https://en.wikipedia.org/wiki/Sunk_cost).

 * Groups tend to develop [herd mentalities](https://en.wikipedia.org/wiki/Herd_mentality) and [groupthink](https://en.wikipedia.org/wiki/Groupthink).

 * Humans prefer certainty and absolutes over stochasticity and complexity.
 They tend to underestimate variance (e.g. by setting a *just* a mean expectation).
 An alternative would be [mean-variance analysis](https://en.wikipedia.org/wiki/Modern_portfolio_theory).

+* Bias for status quo.

+    * Changes are evaluated critically, while addressing problems the current state is postponed

+    * Evaluate outcome instead of process, resulting in a bias for luck

+    * Asymmetries in rewards.

+        * Stronger (desire for) punishment of faulty action than inaction
+        * Tendency to punish bad decisions but don’t reward good ones